 But these employees, highly qualified though they might be, are not professional interpreters, and may have difficulty conveying the content of the call itself.
 Precious information may be missed by one or more parties.

-It is vital for the continued well-being of your company that only professional, certified over-the-phone interpreters are used.
+It is vital for the continued well-being of your company that only professional, certified over-the-phone interpreters — such as those at Accredited Language — are used.

 Global technology changes at a dazzling rate, and telecommunications has led the charge.
 Business-to-business communication doesn’t always happen over the telephone, but you’ll still need a top-notch telephonic interpreter to make sure your organization isn’t left out of the conversation.